nablanco/FAQ-accordion-card/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - FAQ accordion card solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents